dustinwloring1988/learn-nanochat/readme.md

 * If warnings at start of train persist on more modern GPUs investigate

+* Understand why we don't do grad clipping in midtraining, or why we need to do it in base training

+* Understand why we don't evalute CORE metrics or sample every so often during mid training

 #### Completed

 * After challenge 14, add autodetect_device_type() so the same notebooks will work on cpu and gpu going forward (ended up doing as part of challenge 14)